BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Microsoft prepares partners for machine learning

 At Microsoft, the company is preparing its channel partners for the uptick in machine learning opportunities.
-Melissa Mulholland, Microsoft's cloud profitability lead, said in addition to technical AI enablement, the company helps partners learn to frame customer problems in terms of machine learning and AI, and to develop a roadmap to where AI becomes more and more a part of the customer's daily operations.
+Melissa Mulholland, Microsoft's director of cloud profitability, said in addition to technical AI enablement, the company helps partners learn to frame customer problems in terms of machine learning and AI, and to develop a roadmap to where AI becomes more and more a part of the customer's daily operations.

-She added that partners are also educating themselves on using AI tools like AML, DSVM and other tools that can make building AI systems a lot easier.
+She added that partners are also educating themselves on using AI tools like Azure Machine Learning, Data Science Virtual Machines and other tools that can make building AI systems a lot easier.

 Mulholland expects partners that build an AI practice and integrate machine learning tools at their customer sites will see the benefits further down the road.